normandipalo/ai-mobile-robot-SRL/README.md

 ## Work in progress

-To use the Object Detection, you need to download the ** Tensorflow models ** repository.
+To use the Object Detection, you need to download the Tensorflow models repository (https://github.com/tensorflow/models).
 Then, place obj_recogn_chatbot.py inside models/object_detection.

 Code for the robot developed with the Tohoku Space Robotics Lab during the Tohoku Engineering Summer Program 2017.